This protects you when you borrow money or buy products or services on credit.

 Contact your lender

-If it's difficult to keep up with your payments, ask about changing the agreement, eg to pay less each month.
+If it's difficult to keep up with your payments, ask about changing the agreement (for example, to pay less each month).
 This is called applying for hardship.

 If you think your lender has acted unfairly, try to resolve it with them first.